A new algorithm and Python package for a class of difficult Bayesian statistical models

 In this equation $f$ is the gradient of a textbook optimisation test function, $sol$ is the textbook solution and $\theta$ is a vector with the same size as the input to $f$.
 We tested the following functions from the virtual library of simulation experiments

 To illustrate our algorithm’s practical relevance we constructed two statistical models where evaluating the likelihood $p(y\mid\theta)$ requires solving a steady-state problem, i.e. finding a vector $x$ such that $\frac{dx}{dt} = S\cdot v(x, \theta) = \bar{0}$ for known real-valued matrix $S$ and function $v$.
 In the context of chemical reaction networks, $S_{ij}\in\mathbb{R}$ can be interpreted as representing the amount of compound $i$ consumed or produced by reaction $j$, $x$ as the abundance of each compound and $v(x, \theta)$ as the rate of each reaction.
 The condition $\frac{dx}{dt} = \bar{0}$then represents the assumption that the compounds’ abundances are constant.
-This kind of model is common in many fields, especially biochemistry: see for example

 We tested two similar models with this broad structure, one embedding a small biologically-inspired steady state problem and one a relatively large and well-studied realistic steady-state problem.